-Join James Williamson for an in-depth discussion in this video Choosing a graphics editor, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Choosing a graphics editor, part of Introduction to Web Design and Development.

 - What is web design?

 - Learning to code

 - Choosing a web host

 - Working with a CMS